Introduction to Residential Land Subdivision Planning & Design

 • The land subdivision process, key stakeholders, and foundational principles.

-• How to plan and design a basic residential land subdivision project, emphasizing compliance and feasibility.
+• How to plan and design a basic residential land subdivision project, emphasising compliance and feasibility.

 • The approval process, construction requirements, and how to identify key risks throughout the project life cycle.